dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** June 18th is the day in 1264 that the Parliament of Ireland meets at Castledermot in County Kildare, the first definitively known meeting of this Irish legislature.
+**<b>📌 Daily Fact:</b>** June 19th is the day in 1306 that the Earl of Pembroke's army defeats Bruce's Scottish army at the Battle of Methven.

 ---